sarma1807/Cassandra_CDC-to-Pulsar/35_Pulsar_PythonClient_02-ERROR.md

 TypeError: __init__() missing 1 required positional argument: '_schema_definition'
 ```

-# I HAVE NO CLUE ON HOW TO READ THE AVRO SCHEMA FROM PULSAR SCHEMA REGISTRY
+# I HAVE NO CLUE ON HOW TO READ & USE THE AVRO SCHEMA FROM PULSAR SCHEMA REGISTRY